Documentation Index

 Executing Quotes in Sandbox

-For quotes from an external account source, execute as in production via/quotes/{quoteId}/execute
+For quotes from an external account source, execute as in production via/quotes/{quoteId}/execute.
+The sandbox will:

 - Instantly process the currency conversion